Plumtree railway station: History

 According to the Official Handbook of Stations the following classes of traffic were handled by this station in 1956: G, P†, F, L, H, C and there was a 1-ton 10 cwt crane.

 In 1910, nine trains each way stopped at Plumtree Station.
 The earliest train to Nottingham was 7.02, and to Melton Mowbray 6.55.
 A passenger catching this latter service could expect to be in London St Pancras by 10.55 a.m.
-Sunday services were virtually non-existent, with only the morning milk train (7.49) to Nottingham (and no way of getting back that day!)
+Sunday services were virtually non-existent, with only the morning milk train (7.49) to Nottingham.